codesandbox/sandpack/website/docs/docs/faq.md

 #### How to highlight TypeScript errors in the editor?

 Sandpack still doesn't officially support any kind of language server to provide a way to highlight errors in the `SandpackCodeEditor`.
-However, there is a discussion of how to make it work on [this topic](https://github.com/codesandbox/sandpack/discussions/237), with some examples and Codemirror documentation references of how to implement it.
+However, there is a discussion of how to make it work on [this topic](https://github.com/codesandbox/sandpack/discussions/237), with some examples and CodeMirror documentation references of how to implement it.

 #### Why is the bundler hosted externally (iframe) and not a simple JavaScript module?